 The freeway along U.S. 19-23-70 leading north from Interstate 240 and Patton Avenue in Downtown Asheville remains below interstate standards.
 The Bowen / Smoky Park Bridge across the river is equally substandard, with no shoulders and heavy traffic.
 As such, the freeway built in the 1960s north to Woodfin is designated as Future I-26 until upgrades are made along the corridor.
 A portion of the route will be bypassed by the I-26 Connector, a new alignment and bridge across the French Broad River planned to meet 2025 forecast traffic counts.5

 The I-26 Connector includes upgrading 4.3 miles of I-26/240, from the junction with I-40 northeast to the Patton Avenue interchange.
 North from there, a new 2.6 mile long alignment will be constructed taking Interstate 26 across the French Broad River to U.S. 19-23-70 south of Broadway Street.
 Included in the project are interchange improvements for exits to I-40, NC 191, Amboy Road, U.S. 19-23 Business/Haywood Road, and Patton Avenue.
 A Draft Environmental Impact Statement (DEIS) on the I-26 Connector was released in October 2015.
-Work on the estimated $950 million project will start in 2022.1
+Work on the estimated $1.2 billion project is anticipated to start in Fall 2023.1